UNM-CARC/QuickBytes/Metabarcoding.md

 # pre-clustering to clean up sequencing errors.
 Differences of two nucleotides will be clustered.
+# creates an output file for each sample so it can create a lot of files.
 # output files
 #        1. stability.trim.contigs.good.unique.filter.unique.precluster.fasta
 #        2. stability.trim.contigs.good.unique.filter.unique.precluster.count_table